healixloo/metadata_management_webapp/README.md

-MASTER Here's an enriched `README.md` for your Shiny app, incorporating details about the features and functionality of the application based on the provided code:
+Here's an enriched `README.md` for your Shiny app, incorporating details about the features and functionality of the application based on the provided code:

 ---